blackboard/anthologydevdocs/README.md

    2. When merged an auto-build takes place generating the static files for the docs.anthology.com pages site.
 The auto-build takes about 2 minutes.
    3. After step 9.ii is complete, the pages-build-deploy action is run which copies the static pages file to github pages.
 The build-deploy takes about 2 minutes.
    4.  in 1-5 minutes the site is refreshed and delivering your new content.
+10. TEST the site before claiming your ribbon!

 ## Tips
 ### URLs